 The Consumer Advocacy and Research Fund (CARF) was established under the Water Industry Act 2012 to support research or advocacy that promotes the interests of consumers with a disability, low-income consumers, or consumers who are located within a regional area of South Australia.

-Under CARF, SACOSS is funded by the Department for Communities and Social Inclusion (DSCI) to consult with key consumer groups to identify and recommend to DCSI projects to be funded with the objective to ensure that SA water consumers are effectively represented in water regulatory determinations, policy making and market monitoring/development.
+Under CARF, SACOSS is funded by the Department of Human Services (DHS) to consult with key consumer groups to identify and recommend to DHS projects to be funded with the objective to ensure that SA water consumers are effectively represented in water regulatory determinations, policy making and market monitoring/development.

 The following projects have been funded under CARF.

 • Multicultural South Australia Water Consumer Project (Colmar Brunton)